Saakshaat/dequarantine/backend/README.md

 ### Validators

 This file has all the functions that are used to validate input data against some conditions.
 This helps throw exceptions.

+### FBAuth

+This file facilitates user authentication.

+When the user signs up or logs in, Firebase returns a token which is stored in the browser's local storage.
+Whenever the user makes a request which requires user authentication, FBAuth is included as a request parameter and the token is sent as a request header.

+The token is sent through the header in the request in the following format:

+Bearer <token>

+Whenever a function needs to facilitate user authentication, the request parameter only need to include FBAuth.

+For example <app.post("/user", FBAuth, addUserDetails);>